streamlit/docs/content/deploy/community-cloud/manage-your-app/app-settings.md

 # App settings

 This page is about your app settings on Streamlit Community Cloud.
-From your app settings you can [view or modify your app's URL](/deploy/streamlit-community-cloud/deploy-your-app#custom-subdomains), [manage public or private access to your apps](/deploy/streamlit-community-cloud/share-your-app) and [update your saved secrets for your apps](/deploy/streamlit-community-cloud/deploy-your-app/secrets-management).
+From your app settings you can [view or change your app's URL](/deploy/streamlit-community-cloud/manage-your-app/app-settings#view-or-change-your-apps-url), manage [public or private access to your app](/deploy/streamlit-community-cloud/share-your-app), and update your saved [secrets for your apps](/deploy/streamlit-community-cloud/deploy-your-app/secrets-management).

-If you access "**Settings**" from your [App menu](/develop/concepts/architecture/app-chrome) in the upper-right corner of your running app, you can access features to control the appearance of your app while its running.
+If you access "**Settings**" from your [app chrome](/develop/concepts/architecture/app-chrome) in the upper-right corner of your running app, you can access features to control the appearance of your app while its running.

 ## Access your app settings